John Hickenlooper wins Colorado’s Democratic Senate primary | WTOP

 DENVER (AP) — Former Colorado Gov. John Hickenlooper won the Democratic nomination Tuesday to face Republican Sen. Cory Gardner in November, overcoming a series of stumbles and beating back a challenge from his left.

-Hickenlooper’s defeat of former Colorado House Speaker Andrew Romanoff snaps the Democratic left’s surge that started earlier this month in a New York City race, where a Black middle school teacher declared victory over Rep. Elliot Engel before the results of mail-in ballots were released.
+Hickenlooper’s defeat of former Colorado House Speaker Andrew Romanoff was the second win by a centrist Democrat in a Senate primary Tuesday, after a late vote count from last week’s Kentucky Senate primary gave Amy McGrath the win over State Rep. Charles Booker.
 Romanoff is a former moderate who turned himself into a populist, running against the moderate favorite of the Democratic establishment and promising a Green New Deal and single-payer health care.

 But he could not overcome both Hickenlooper’s immense financial edge — the former governor out-raised Romanoff by about 7-to-1 — and his deep name ID and reservoir of goodwill among voters stemming from two terms in the governor’s mansion.

-That’s why Senate Democrats recruited Hickenlooper to take on Gardner, widely seen as the most vulnerable Republican in the Senate because Colorado has shifted so much to the left.
-For a brief moment during the primary, it looked like that shift, combined with striking missteps by Hickenlooper, might give Romanoff a chance.

-Hickenlooper defied a subpoena from the state’s independent ethics commission over Republican charges that he violated the ethics law by taking private flights and car trips as governor.
-A self-made multimillionaire, Hickenlooper had said he’d happily testify in person in the case but refused to appear virtually until a judge rejected his attempt to quash the subpoena and the commission found him in contempt.
+The Republican Senator also called Hickenlooper “the most corrupt governor in the history of Colorado.”
+It was a reference to the state ethics commission finding in early June that Hickenlooper violated the state’s ethics law by failing to reimburse for a private plane flight and limousine ride while he was governor.
+Hickenlooper had refused to testify during a virtual hearing, insisting on an in-person one, earning a contempt citation from the nonpartisan commission.

-The commission found Hickenlooper had violated the law in one flight and one limousine trip at the secretive Biltsberger meetings in Rome.
-Then, amid the protests over police violence against Black people, Hickenlooper garbled the meaning of the slogan “Black Lives Matter.”
+The ethics case was part of a miserable final stretch for Hickenlooper in June.
+Amid the protests over police violence against Black people, Hickenlooper garbled the meaning of the slogan “Black Lives Matter.”
 The following week, an African American Romanoff supporter tweeted a 6-year-old video of Hickenlooper jokingly comparing politicians to slaves being whipped to row “an ancient slave ship.”

 The combination of the gaffes and setbacks was enough to lure Republicans to launch millions of dollars in ads attacking Hickenlooper.
 Democrats responded with defensive ads, and Romanoff then jumped in and added his own attack ad versus the former governor.